Life Events - Retiring from the University of Michigan:

 - Plan costs may vary each year.

 If you are enrolled in Dental Plan Option 1, 2, or 3, coverage for you and your eligible dependents will continue into retirement.
-See the Benefits Office website for monthly rates.
+See the Dental Plan for monthly rates.

 If you are enrolled in the Vision Plan, coverage for you and your eligible dependents will continue into retirement.
-See the Benefits Office website for monthly rates.
+See the Vision Plan for monthly rates.

 If you are enrolled in Group Life Insurance when you retire, you will be transferred to the Retiree Life Insurance Plan, and the amount of coverage will be reduced to the retirement level for your age.
 The amount will continue to reduce each year until you turn age 66, when the coverage becomes $2,000.
 Life insurance for your spouse, other qualified adult, and children ends at retirement.